Kucoin/kucoin-api-docs/source/localizable/index.html.md

 If the rate limit is exceeded multiple times, the system will restrict your use of your IP and account for 1 minute.
 Your remaining request times will be returned in the results.

 ### Apply for Higher Request Rate Limit
-If you are a professional trader or market maker and need a higher limit, please send your KuMEX account, reason and approximate trading volume to [api@kucoin.com](mailto:api@kucoin.com).
+If you are a professional trader or market maker and need a higher limit, please send your KuCoin account, reason and approximate trading volume to [api@kucoin.com](mailto:api@kucoin.com).

 ## Market Making Incentive Scheme